linode/docs/docs/products/tools/marketplace/guides/uptime-kuma/index.md

 ### Accessing the Uptime Kuma App

-1. Open your web browser and navigate to `https://[domain]/`, where *[domain]* can be replaced with the custom domain you entered during deployment or your Compute Instance's rDNS domain (such as `192-0-2-1.ip.linodeusercontent.com`).
+1. Open your web browser and navigate to `https://DOMAIN/`, where *DOMAIN* can be replaced with the custom domain you entered during deployment or your Compute Instance's rDNS domain (such as `192-0-2-1.ip.linodeusercontent.com`).
 See the [Managing IP Addresses](/docs/products/compute/compute-instances/guides/manage-ip-addresses/) guide for information on viewing rDNS.

     ![Screenshot of URL bar](uptimekuma-url.png)